White Chocolate Almond Sourdough Bread

 Shaping instructions

-1. Dump the dough on an unfloured surface and gently spread the dough into a chubby rectangle.
+1. Dump the dough on an unfloured surface and gently spread the dough into a chubby rectangle (you don’t want the dough to be super thin).

-2. Spread half of the butter mixture to the top of the dough and then sprinkle with half of the white chocolate chips and almond slivers.
+2. Spread half of the butter mixture to the top of the dough and then sprinkle with half of the white chocolate chips and sliced almonds (if you didn’t add them during the stretch and folds).

 3. Bring the two ends to the middle and seal in the butter mixture.

-4. Add another layer of the butter mixture on top and the remaining white chocolate chips and almond slivers.
+4. Add another layer of the butter mixture on top and the remaining white chocolate chips and sliced almonds..

-6. If you have an oval shaped basket, pinch the ends closed and place the dough seam-side up in the proofing basket.
+6. If you have an oval shaped basket, pinch the ends closed and place the dough seam-side up in a 8-10″ proofing basket.

 7. For a round basket take your hands in cupping shape and rotate the dough counter-clockwise towards you to get a smooth surface on top of the dough.
 If the butter mix starts leaking out, stop touching the dough and place it in the basket seam side up.